introlab/ros2-migration-notes/README.md

 1. `colcon clean workspace` will completely remove the `build`, `install` and `log` folders in the workspace, and all their content.
 2. `colcon clean packages` will remove only the selected packages from these folders.
 You can use standard `colcon` package selection arguments, like `--packages-select`, for the selection.

+#### `colcon` idiosyncrasies
+The equivalent of `--verbose` in `colcon` is `--event-handlers console_cohesion+`.
+By default, colcon keeps the standars output and standard error in a buffer fo a given package, and it displays it as a whole at the end of this package build.
+If you want output to be displayed as soon as possible, without this buffering, use `--event-handlers console_direct+`.
+You can have multiple `--event-handlers` options in the same colcon invocation.

 ## Migration strategy
 This is a suggestion of a way to migrate your packages.
 To migrate, for each packages until they are all migrated: